rabbitmq/chef-cookbook/README.md

 `['rabbitmq']['default_pass'] = 'guest'`

 ##### Loopback Users
 By default, the guest user can only connect via localhost.
+This is the behavior of RabbitMQ when the loopback_users configuration is not specified in it's configuration file.
+Also, by default, this cookbook does not specify loopback_users in the configuration file:

 `['rabbitmq']['loopback_users'] = nil`

 If you wish to allow the default guest user to connect remotely, you can change this to `[]`.
 If instead you wanted to allow just the user 'foo' to connect over loopback, you would set this value to `["foo"]`.
-More information is here: https://www.rabbitmq.com/access-control.html
+More information can be found here: https://www.rabbitmq.com/access-control.html.